hugeandbulk/kumar/README.md

 Introduction to UTF-8 in HTML.
 UTF-8 is defined as the default character encoding for HTML5 used to display an HTML page perfectly.
 It encourages web developers to use UTF-8 as it covers all the characters and symbols in the entity that uses one byte and works well in all the browsers.

+What is difference between UTF-8 and ASCII?

+UTF-8 encodes Unicode characters into a sequence of 8-bit bytes.
+The standard has a capacity for over a million distinct codepoints and is a superset of all characters in widespread use today.
+By comparison, ASCII (American Standard Code for Information Interchange) includes 128 character codes.

+What is the benefit of UTF-8?

+UTF-8 has several advantages over other encodings, such as ISO-8859-1, Windows-1252, or GB2312.
+First, UTF-8 is compatible with ASCII, which means that any text that is encoded in ASCII can also be read as UTF-8 without any conversion or loss of information.

+Why is UTF-8 the best?

+The best practice for choosing a character encoding is to use UTF-8, the universal and standard encoding for the web.
+UTF-8 can represent any character in any language or script, and it is compatible with ASCII.
+It also has several advantages over other encodings, such as being more efficient, secure, and flexible.

 Does UTF-8 have a BOM?

 The UTF-8 BOM is a sequence of bytes at the start of a text stream ( 0xEF, 0xBB, 0xBF ) that allows the reader to more reliably guess a file as being encoded in UTF-8.
 Normally, the BOM is used to signal the endianness of an encoding, but since endianness is irrelevant to UTF-8, the BOM is unnecessary.